egvimo/ansible-collection-misc/roles/bash_it/README.md

 ## Example Playbook

-Use Bash-it role with default settings:
+Use the role with default settings:

 ```yml
 - hosts: servers